 There is a lot of controversy among professionals about whether cork is an appropriate flooring material for moist locations, such as bathrooms, kitchens, or subgrade basement installations.
 On the one hand, it does have a number of properties which make it resistant to some of the challenges posed in these locations, but it is not as impervious to these factors as some other flooring options, and depending on the exact nature of the environment, it may not be an appropriate option for you.

 Uncertainty arises from ambiguity in the information provided by the manufacturer of some of these products.
 In the case of Torlys, a major provider of cork flooring products, the instructions for their cork plank products do specifically state that this material is “well suited for all residential rooms, including bathrooms.”

-The problem arises later in the document, where the instructions clearly state that you need to “Maintain a healthy humidity at 40-60%.”
+The problem arises later in the document, where the instructions clearly state that you need to “Maintain a healthy humidity at 40 to 60 percent.”
 It also advises you to never wet-mop the floor.
 This implies that the floor should, if possible, not get wet.
 Of course, in most bathrooms, the humidity is going to occasionally rise far above 60 percent, and spills and drips are bound to occur—especially in bathrooms with shower or tub fixtures.
 Cork may be fine in a half-bath, but questions arise if you are considering it for a bathroom with bathing fixtures.

 This is the most common incarnation of cork flooring materials, with individual self-adhesive tiles that are installed directly onto the subfloor.
 The tiles generally have a UV-treated polyurethane finish on the surface; however, in a bathroom, you still need to seal the tiles multiple times in order to make the seams water repellent.